jpschewe/fll-sw/scoring/docs/InstructionsForRunningTheSoftware.md

 ## End of tournament

   * Download the database from the admin page and send it to your head computer person.
+  * Also send all all zip files that are in `tomcat/webapps/fll-sw/WEB-INF`.
+These are the bug reports that were gathered throughout the tournament.

 ## Troubleshooting